NastkaH/Lib/README.md

 # Lib

-Final project for EPAM courses.
+Final project for EPAM courses: a media library that can host vidoe, audio files, books etc.